Table of contents: Removal ↓ Installation ↓

 Finally tighten the shock absorber mounting bolt and the transverse arm mounting nut after jacking up the lower trapezoidal arm until the shock absorber is compressed by 40–50 mm.

-Remove spring compression tools.
+Remove the spring compressors.